 How much you would need to make each month?
 Is that actually achievable right now?

 A better idea would be, start by setting that you want $10.000 savings this year, since it’s more likely that you achieve it because it can easily be broken down to less than $1000 a month.

 Last but not least…

 Keeping the previous example, you should not just say “this year” but also when is that end.
 For example” I’ll make $10.000 savings this year by December 31st.
-Know you know exactly what you are going to do, how you are going to make it happen and when you should have done it by.
+Know you know exactly what you are going to do, how you are going to make it happen, and when you should have done it.

 Of course, truth be told, setting numeric goals is a lot easier.
 There are other types of goals that need a little more thought but it’s definitely always possible.